 Septoplasty may be performed in conjunction with Rhinoplasty or Sinus Surgery.

 Under the hands of an expert such as Dr. Morin, Septoplasty can be done safely in an outpatient setting.
 His team will assist you every step of the way from pre-operative preparation to post-operative care at home.
-Dr. Morin’s facilities in New York and New Jersey are fully equipped with the latest tech and equipment to safely perform this procedure.
+Dr. Morin’s facilities in New Jersey are fully equipped with the latest tech and equipment to safely perform this procedure.

 Stop letting DNS get in the way.
 It’s time to improve your quality of life and breathe smoothly again.
 Book an appointment with Dr. Morin today.